AI For Gas Smell Calls

 95 calls per month modeled

-+14 more conversions per month
++14 more next steps per month

-$140,505 annual upside modeled
+$140,505 annual modeled value

 iando.ai answers calls about rotten egg odor, possible gas line leaks, appliance connection concerns, tenant reports, and after-hours gas smell anxiety 24/7 so sensitive caller language is captured and escalated through approved rules.